 On November 26, 2008, our Board of Directors authorized a program to repurchase up to one million shares of our common stock.
 The share repurchase program is funded using our existing cash, cash equivalents, marketable securities and future cash flows.
-As of June 30, 2012, 341,009 shares of our common stock remain available for repurchase under the program.
-We did not purchase any shares of our common stock in the six months ended June 30, 2012.
+As of September 30, 2012, 341,009 shares of our common stock remain available for repurchase under the program.
+We did not purchase any shares of our common stock in the nine months ended September 30, 2012.

 It is our intent to continue to invest in the mini-VSAT Broadband network on a global basis in cooperation with ViaSat under the terms of a 10-year agreement announced in July 2008.
 As part of this arrangement, we agreed to acquire satellite capacity from Ku-band satellite operators.
-In addition, we have recently entered into a five-year agreement to lease C-band satellite capacity from a satellite operator.
-We are contractually committed to purchase three hubs by June 2013 to support this C-band service, although we currently plan to complete the purchase of these hubs during the second half of 2012.
+In addition, in December 31, 2011, we entered into a five-year agreement to lease C-band satellite capacity from a satellite operator, effective February 1, 2012, and we have also purchased three hubs to support this C-band service.
 The total cost of the five-year satellite capacity agreement, the hubs, and teleport services is approximately \$12.2 million, of which approximately 22% relates to the cost of the hubs.
 Each satellite hub represents a substantial capital investment.
 As part of the future potential capacity expansion, we would plan to seek to acquire additional satellite capacity from satellite operators, expend funds to seek regulatory approvals and permits, develop product enhancements in anticipation of the expansion, and hire additional personnel.
 We anticipate these costs will be funded by cash, cash equivalents and marketable securities on hand, as well as cash flows from operations.